DC441242/DC441242.github.io/index.md

 ## Who are DC441242 & DC441452
 We are a free to attend all inclusive group of people with the occasional dog (location dependant).
 We meet on the second **Monday** of the month (*except when we don't*) to talk about all things tech and infosec.
 Talks topics range from blue teaming, red teaming, hardware hacking, cryptography, 3D printing and any personal projects.
-If you would like to **give a talk** DM us on [Twitter](https://twitter.com/dc441242) or complete this [form](https://forms.gle/EaoRV8RJnvN7o9sP8).
+If you would like to **give a talk** DM us on [Twitter](https://twitter.com/dc441242) or our [LinkedIn group](https://www.linkedin.com/groups/12645197/)

 ## 2025 Events